 Jessica Lawrence Quinn is the CEO of NY Tech Alliance, a non-profit organization supporting New York’s growing technology community, and the organizer of NY Tech Meetup, the world’s largest Meetup group.
 The mission of NY Tech Alliance is to represent, inspire, support, and help lead the New York technology community and ecosystem to create a better future for all.

-Prior to becoming CEO of NY Tech Alliance, Jessica was the Executive Director of NY Tech Meetup.
-She leading the organization’s merger with fellow non-profit NY Tech Council to form NY Tech Alliance in 2016.
+Prior to becoming CEO of NY Tech Alliance, Jessica was the Executive Director of NY Tech Meetup (NYTM).
+She lead the NYTM’s merger with fellow non-profit NY Tech Council to form NY Tech Alliance in 2016.

-In addition to her work at NY Tech Meetup, Jessica is also the co-founder of the Work Revolution Summit, launched in 2013, and co-organizer of The Work Revolution (www.workrevolution.org).
+In addition to her work at NY Tech Alliance and NY Tech Meetup, Jessica is also the co-founder of the Work Revolution Summit, launched in 2013, and co-organizer of The Work Revolution (www.workrevolution.org).

 Prior to her work with NYTM, Jessica was the CEO of Girl Scouts of San Gorgonio Council in Southern California.
 During her tenure, she was the youngest Girl Scout Council CEO in the country.
 While serving as CEO, Jessica was an architect of change, leading the organization through much needed shifts in organizational culture and structure, and reshaping the strategic vision of the organization to providing high-quality, relevant programming.